 Mexico Chiapas Turquesa HG EP

-To help ensure that producers receive a fair price, we work closely with the exporters that support these communities with social projects.
+To help ensure that producers receive a fair price, our distributor works closely with the exporters to support these communities with social projects.

 Cupping notes: Milk chocolate, nutty, grape, citrus; medium body, cools sweet.

 Rwanda Maboro Washed